 Whistleblowing is never an easy subject to discuss, much less implement in a corporate setting.
 But it does make firms more ethical and ultimately stronger as sustainable corporate entities with integrity.
 In 2020 National Australia Bank ranked in the top 4 in Australia’s banking industry in terms of sales, profits, assets and market value, and as the 42nd-safest bank in the world.

-All publicly-listed and large proprietary companies in Australia are already subject to the Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019, which amended, consolidated and broadened existing whistleblower legislation.
-Now that over a year has passed since the Act’s implementation deadline, companies should review actions already taken with a view to upgrade, streamline and/or otherwise improve on their whistleblower programmes.
-Organisations not covered by the Act would be well advised to review the whistleblower regime as a best practice.
+All publicly-listed and large proprietary companies in Australia are already subject to the Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019, which amended, consolidated and broadened existing whistleblowing legislation.
+Now that over a year has passed since the Act’s implementation deadline, companies should review actions already taken with a view to upgrade, streamline and/or otherwise improve on their whistleblowing programmes.
+Organisations not covered by the Act would be well advised to review the whistleblowing regime as a best practice.

-The ability to anonymously, easily and securely inform without the fear of reprisal is the cornerstone of any whistleblower regime.
-Regular training reinforces the message that senior management is committed to integrity and ethical behaviour, firmly setting the tone from the top, while outsourcing whistleblower hotline management to a professional third-party service provider increases trust in the entire regime.
+The ability to anonymously, easily and securely inform without the fear of reprisal is the cornerstone of any whistleblowing regime.
+Regular training reinforces the message that senior management is committed to integrity and ethical behaviour, firmly setting the tone from the top, while outsourcing whistleblowing hotline management to a professional third-party service provider increases trust in the entire regime.